Moe131/playlist-downloader/README.md

 # Spotify Playlist Song Downloader

-This Python script downloads songs from your Spotify playlist using Selenium for web automation and the PyTube library for downloading YouTube videos.
-It interacts with the Spotify API to retrieve playlist tracks and uses YouTube to find and download the corresponding songs.
+This application allows you to download songs from a Spotify playlist by searching and downloading them from YouTube.
+It uses the Spotify API to fetch the playlist details and Selenium for navigating YouTube to download the songs using `pytube`.

 ![Screen Shot 2024-07-07 at 01 07 30](https://github.com/Moe131/playlist-downloader/assets/65834335/3631cd60-918f-47e1-a9a6-243c483b1163)